RachelMHoffman/Personal-Website-Modern-Version/README.md

 <img src="Herobox-Screenshot.png" alt="project screenshot">

-I searched for and abided by a color palette involing the theme of "Modern" or "Contemporary", with a two-color focus in mind of black and purple, to aid me in element color decision-making.
+I searched for and abided by a color palette involving the theme of "Modern" or "Contemporary", with a two-color focus in mind of black and purple, to aid me in element color decision-making.
 I offer the reader icon links for the different ways to contact me.
 Each icon has a hover effect implemented which brings the icons' color opacities up, to establish visual interest.
 I selected two clean, simple Sans-serif-style fonts to use - one for body text and one for heading text.

 <img src="About-Box-Screenshot.png" alt="project screenshot">